ElixirWithLove/policies/citizen_code_of_conduct.md

 Visit our Reporting Guidelines page for more information.

-## 8. Addressing Grievances
+## 7. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Elixir with Love with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

-## 9. Scope
+## 8. Beyond the Conference

-We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications pertaining to community business.
+We expect all conference participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications pertaining to the tech community at large.

-This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.
+This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of conference activities when such behavior has the potential to adversely affect the safety and well-being of the larger tech community.

-## 10. Contact info
+## 9. Contact Information

 Reach us at [help@elixir-with-love.com](mailto:help@elixir-with-love.com) and/or reach out to one of our [conference organizers](http://www.elixir-with-love.com/organizers).

-## 11. License and attribution
+## 10. License and Attribution

 The *Elixir with Love* Citizen Code of Conduct is a derivative of the [Stumptown Syndicate](http://stumptownsyndicate.org) Citizen Code of Conduct, used under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

-_Revision 2.3.
-Posted 6 March 2017._

-_Revision 2.2.
-Posted 4 February 2016._

-_Revision 2.1.
-Posted 23 June 2014._

-_Revision 2.0, adopted by the [Stumptown Syndicate](http://stumptownsyndicate.org) board on 10 January 2013.
-Posted 17 March 2013._